Mac users can now use Analytic Solver Cloud with Excel for Mac.

 You can contact Frontline Systems at firstname.lastname@example.org, or by phone at 775-831-0300 during normal business hours, Pacific time (GMT-7).
 Since this Solver is a free download, please understand that we're here to help, but our commercial (paying) customers come first.

-What about my Solver models created in Excel 2004 -- will they work?
+What about my Solver models created in Excel 2008 or earlier -- will they work?

 Yes, they should work without any changes.
-(But if you used VBA macros to control Solver in Excel 2004, these will not work in Excel 2008.)
-If you open a workbook with a Solver model that you created in Excel 2004, your model should automatically appear in the Solver Parameters dialog -- you can just click Solve.
+If you open a workbook with a Solver model that you created in Excel 2008 or Excel 2004, your model should automatically appear in the Solver Parameters dialog -- you can just click Solve.

 I need to use Solver in a course, or with a textbook that uses Solver -- will I be OK?